Skip to main content

 Scientific Name: Bambusa Dissimulator | Ideal Sunlight: Partial | Native: Southeast Asia

 A fast growing giant of the grass family.
-The 4 inch clumps can reach 50 feet.
-It forms a very dense thicket and like a Dragon's nest it is impenetrable and appears messy.
+The 4 inch canes can reach 50 feet.
+It forms a very dense thicket and like the mythical Dragon's nest it is impenetrable and appears messy.

 4. Banana Plants "Lady Fingers"